Page style should not use string literal

 }

-Locked labels are often used to store style values for reuse.
-This pattern also triggers the rule:
+Locked labels are also used to store style values for reuse.
+This pattern triggers the rule as well:

 codeunit 50100 MyCodeunit